Recipes that may be of interest to Americans living overseas.

 There will be hard layer of sugar that remains in baking dish, soak in hot soapy water to get it out.

-I use a casserole dish that is about 4 inches (10 centimeters) deep and maybe 12 inches (30.5 centimeters) around.
+I use a casserole dish that is about 4 inches (10 centimetres) deep and maybe 12 inches (30.5 centimetres) around.
 I top mine with whipped cream.

 Guacamole Avocado Sauce